 Crematoria

-Cremation and the number of crematoria are on the rise in the U.S. The Cremation Association of North America estimated that there were 1,971 crematoria operating in the U.S. in 2005, burning 32% of human deaths.
+Cremation and the number of crematoria are on the rise in the U.S. The Cremation Association of North America estimated that there were 2,204 crematories in 2010, up from 1,971 in 2005.
+Use of cremation has increased, mainly because it's cheaper than standard burial, from 24% in 1998 to 45% in 2013.
 See their statistics page for more information.
-There are similar hazards associated with pet crematoria and with animal carcass incinerators (often associated with research universities where animal testing occurs).

 When burning humans or other animals, there are toxic emissions associated with it, particularly when the following contaminants are an issue: